Tree — Smart UI JavaScript API

 Allowed Values

-• "click" - toggles groups on click of group or toggle element (arrow)
+- "click" - toggles groups on click of group or toggle element (arrow)

-• "dblclick" - toggles groups on double-click of group or click of toggle element (arrow)
+- "dblclick" - toggles groups on double-click of group or click of toggle element (arrow)

-• "arrow" - toggles groups only on click of toggle element (arrow)
+- "arrow" - toggles groups only on click of toggle element (arrow)

 Default value

-<smart-tree toggle-mode='click'></smart-tree>
+<smart-tree toggle-mode="click"></smart-tree>

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-let toggleMode = tree.toggleMode;
+const toggleMode = el.toggleMode;

 Determines whether the element can receive keyboard focus.
 When set, the element is focusable using keyboard navigation (such as the Tab key) or scripting.
 This property can also be used to check the current focusable state of the element.